 Asphalt Composition Shingles

 These are the most common types of shingles, but just because they are the most popular does not mean they are necessarily the best choice for you.
-The asphalt composition is very inexpensive, so if you are looking for a cost effective option this might be a great one.
-Unfortunately, this cost effectiveness does come at somewhat of a price in other categories.
-For example, they are made out an organic paper fiber mat or fiberglass which is not the most durable option.
+The asphalt composition is very inexpensive, so if you are looking for a cost-effective option this might be a great one.
+Unfortunately, this cost-effectiveness does come at somewhat of a price in other categories.
+For example, they are made out of an organic paper fiber mat or fiberglass which is not the most durable option.
 These types of roofs do generally require more frequent replacement.
-They are petroleum based, so they are not an eco-friendly option.
+They are petroleum-based, so they are not an eco-friendly option.

-A metal roof is more expensive than asphalt shingles, but they are much more durable and wind resistant.
-Generally your metal roof options are steel, aluminum, copper or zinc alloy.
+A metal roof is more expensive than asphalt shingles, but they are much more durable and wind-resistant.
+Generally, your metal roof options are steel, aluminum, copper or zinc alloy.
 Each of these metals come with their own unique pros and cons.
 Metal roofs can be installed in sheets or shingles depending on your preference.
-The sheets give it a sleek, modern look which can make your roof pop and stand out.
-It might come as a shock that a metal roof is actually a very lightweight options and actually absorbs a third less heat than an asphalt roof.
+The sheets give it a sleek, modern look that can make your roof pop and stand out.
+It might come as a shock that a metal roof is actually a very lightweight option and actually absorbs a third less heat than an asphalt roof.
 If metal roofs are of any interest to you, research each individual material to select the best one for you.